andreas-schuster/pdsnd_github/README.md

 ```

 Reason for the decision was the following:
-I wanted to have my py-file and my data files in a separated "environment" so that coding area looks more clean and is separated from data area.
+I wanted to have code-file and the data-files separated from each other so that coding area looks more clean and is separated from data area.

+Please ensure that pandas is installed in your environment -> if it's not yet installed, install it via terminal (there are many instructions out there :-))

 ## Usage
 Program can be run from the terminal by typing `python .\bikeshare.py`

 ## Files used
-Include the files used
+- bikeshare.py (the main code-file)
+- README.md (this documentation)

-## Credits
+## Comments
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+...are happily welcome - feel free to leave feedback in the appropriate area - thanks